minprog/programmeren-2/problems/queue/lab/README.md

 Before you go on, add this method to the top of the `Queue` class definition.

-Now, each time a new object is created using the `Queue()` syntax, it will also create an internal list.
+Now, each time a new object is created using the `Queue()` syntax, it will also create an internal list, which is accessible using `self._data`

 {% next %}